GSA-TTS/10x-website/investments/01-investments-in-benefits-eligibility.md

 ---

 <p class="usa-intro">
-  From accessing affordable childcare to assistance buying healthy food, millions of Americans seek and receive public benefits each year.
+  Tens of millions of Americans seek and receive public benefits each year.
 </p>

+From accessing affordable childcare to assistance buying healthy food, millions of Americans seek and receive public benefits each year.
 Oftentimes, a significant event in a person's life, like becoming a parent or losing a loved one, causes that person to seek out benefits from the government.
 The process of learning about, applying for, and receiving assistance from federal benefits programs is one of the few and most critical digital experiences many members of the public will ever have with the federal government.
 Government needs to get this right.

 But the federal government has no Department of Parenthood.
 No Ministry for Bereavement.
 Funding and administering all of the various benefits programs is the responsibility of dozens of agencies and sub-agencies.
 This means that, for the public, the process of establishing benefits eligibility is a daunting one, and especially daunting during hard times.